jmd-dk/concept/doc/troubleshooting.rst

 :ref:`standard installation process <standard_installation>`
-(with every dependency allowed to be installed from scratch) keeps failing for some inexplicable reason, you may try looking for a clue in the logged installation output (of which there are a lot), in the ``install_log`` and ``install_log_err`` files.
+(with every dependency allowed to be installed from scratch) keeps failing for some inexplicable reason, you may try looking for a clue in the logged installation output (of which there are a lot), in the ``.tmp/install_log`` and ``.tmp/install_log_err`` files, with the ``.tmp`` directory located within the installation directory.

 One possible source of trouble is corrupted downloads.
-The ``installer`` script downloads the source code of every primary dependency into a directory named ``tmp``.
-If you suspect a corrupt download, you can try deleting this entire directory, which will trigger re-downloads.
+The ``install`` script downloads the source code of every primary dependency into the ``.tmp`` directory.
+If you suspect a corrupt download, you can try deleting subdirectories within this directory, which will trigger re-downloads.

 It may happen that some dependency program fails to install due to some other dependency not working correctly.
-You may try adding the ``--test`` option when invoking the ``installer``, which test most of the dependency programs after/during their individual installation.
+You may try adding the ``--tests`` :ref:`option <command_line_options>` when invoking the ``install`` script, which tests the vast majority of the dependency programs after/during their individual installation.
 Carefully looking through the installation log files for failed tests may then reveal something.